denten-books/plain-text/2-surface.md

 milestone in the history of writing and textuality.

-In this chapter, I would like to give a historical account of a letter's passage from keystroke to pixel.
+In this chapter, I would like to give a historical account of a letter's passage from paper to pixel.
 The movement proceeds in three stages, as illustrated by three specific devices: first the mechanization of type reached its apogee in the telegraph at the end of the nineteenth century.
 With the advent of telegraphy, "content" meant for humans began to intertwine with